- Location: Texas

 The written exam is comprised of multiple-choice questions about Texas traffic laws, road signs, and rules of safe driving.
 The questions have been created from material found in the Texas Driver Handbook.
 Once you pass the written test, submit your documents, and pay the $16 fee, you’ll receive your learner’s permit.

 With your Texas learner license in hand, you are allowed to practice your driving skills, but you must be accompanied by a licensed driver 21 years old or older in the front seat next to you at all times.
-You are not allowed to use a cell phone in the vehicle until you turn 18 years old.
+You are not allowed to use a cell phone in the vehicle while driving.

 After you have held your learner’s permit for 6 months, the next step in the GDL process is to get your provisional license.
 For steps on how to get your provisional driver’s license in Texas, please visit our TX Provisional License page.